 Department of Clinical Psychology

-Dr. Thompson is an Associate Professor of Counseling Psychology at The University of Wisconsin-Madison and a licensed and registered Health Service Psychologist.
+Dr. Thompson is a Professor of Counseling Psychology at The University of Wisconsin-Madison and a licensed and registered Health Service Psychologist.
 Her research covers two main areas: (1) vocational and educational development, and (2) mental health and psychotherapy.
 She is the Director of Clinical Training for the PhD program in Counseling Psychology at UW-Madison and the Director of Faculty Programs for the National Center for Faculty Development and Diversity.
 She is also the Director of The Work and Wellness Lab, where they are interested in studying career development across the lifespan, how environmental factors impact experiences across life domains, and factors that promote wellness.
 For more information on Dr. Thompson and the work of the Work and Wellness Lab please click here.

 Diverse Career Panel